rootAvish/dotfiles/README.md

 Dotfiles
 ========

-I keep changing my work environments to try out new things.
+I keep changing my work environment to try out new things.
 Only figures that we keep these handy.